 Given the specialized nature of this curriculum, it's important that enrolled students have the required knowledge, skills, and experience in advance.
 This process allows us to assess each applicant's qualifications, and either accept them to the program, or make recommendations for courses that will help them meet the prerequisites so they can truly succeed in the program.

-The program is comprised of 2 terms (3 months each) with fixed start and end dates.
+The program is comprised of 2 terms (4 months each) with fixed start and end dates.
 Students must successfully complete all assigned projects by the end date for each term to graduate.
-There are 3-4 projects per term, which give you an opportunity to apply the skills you've learned in the lessons.
+There are 4-5 projects per term, which give you an opportunity to apply the skills you've learned in the lessons.
 Each project must be submitted for review by one of the expert project reviewers in the Udacity Robotics network.
 Your reviewer will give you detailed feedback on your work and let you know where your project needs improvement if necessary.
 You may submit each project as many times as you like.

+No, this is not an option.
 The fixed-term nature of the program, and the need for maintaining a consistent and stable student body throughout, doesn't allow for offering the option to pause your studies.

 The start and end dates of each term are fixed, and you must complete all assigned projects by the end dates, so to that extent, the answer is “no, it is not self-paced.”
 You must complete the program within a fixed time period.
 However, projects may be submitted at any time during the term, and individual project deadlines are recommendations, not requirements.
 So within the boundaries of a given term, there is some opportunity to work at your own pace.
 But you should plan to follow our recommended timeline, as this will best enable you to keep pace with your peers, and complete the program on time.

 When we use the term "deadline" with regards to Nanodegree Program projects, we use it in one of two ways:

 It is very important to understand the distinctions between the two, as your progress in the program is measured against the deadlines we've established.
 Please see below for an explanation of what each usage means.